 Whether you’re visiting Toronto or have actually moved to this magnificent, modern city, you will discover that Toronto offers endless entertainment and other opportunities.

-For example, if you’re “into” culture and the arts, you can enjoy the theater, a ballet or a concert at the Four Seasons Centre for the Performing Arts; listen to the Toronto Symphony Orchestra at Roy Thomson Hall; watch a play at the Princess of Wales Theatre; or spend the day appreciating creativity on display at the Art Gallery of Ontario or the Royal Ontario Museum.
+For example, if you’re “into” culture and the arts, you can enjoy the theater, a ballet or a concert at the Four Seasons Centre for the Performing Arts; listen to the Toronto Symphony Orchestra at Roy Thomson Hall; watch a play at the Princess of Wales Theatre; spend the day appreciating creativity on display at the Art Gallery of Ontario or the Royal Ontario Museum; and attend the Toronto International Film Festival (TIFF) which is usually held in September.

 Just want to relax?
 The tranquil greenery of Edwards Gardens, High Park, Centre Island, Toronto Island Park and the Allan Gardens Conservatory awaits you!